 We talk a lot about inclusive education on this page, but what does that really mean?
 One of the most common examples I give when speaking with educators is if the public would be outraged by how you are separating a food allergic child if you swapped disabilities with a visible one, such as a child who was using a wheelchair you are doing something wrong.

-Imagine for a moment the first time you remember trick-o-treating.
+Imagine for a moment the first time you remember trick-o-treating on Halloween.
 You were probably excited about dressing up, running around at night with your friends, and the candy!
 So much candy!!!
 However, if you have one or more food allergies that candy can be life-threatening.
 This left many children left out of the tradition out of fear.
-An amazing Food Allergy…
+Enter The…

 However, all of these seem very limiting to our team here.
 When you live with a food allergy or are a parent or teacher who is responsible for children who have a food allergy(ies), mistakes happen, that child has an allergic reaction can there be a success at that moment?